-With beans, chickpeas were my go to, I love them and have for years, so this was like a break up that I didn’t want to happen but I made the cut short and sweet.
-Black beans were an alternative that I’d have in my salads or I’d make a Mexican Roasted Sweet Potato, which was amazing, but it had black beans – so we haven’t had that since.
+With beans, chickpeas were my go to, I love them and have for years, so this was like a break up.
+I made the cut short and sweet.
+Black beans were an alternative that I’d have in my salads or I’d make Mexican Roasted Sweet Potato with, which was amazing – so we haven’t had that since.

 When I stand in the bean isle my nose goes up because I’m not sure how they’ll smell and if I’ll like the taste, but I bit the bullet and now I just grab a different bean each time I go and try them all out – they’ve all been great.

 Chris and Teddy’s Hair Results

 Seeing my results, and the ‘unexpected’ things that were on the list like cashews, dates, potatoes, chick peas etc. I wanted to get Chris and Teddy’s inflammatory foods checked too.

 Their results were somewhat similar to mine with gluten and dairy being an issue, but Chris wasn’t going to do anything about it and we weren’t too worried about Teddy.
 With Teddy’s results, I have played around with what he eats and encouraged him to try some different things, but it hasn’t been hugely successful.
 I just make sure his fruit and veg intake is good and I’m open to helping him evolve things over time.
 In essence, we treated the reports as information.